Finding Your Inner Adult

 Parenting Your Inner Child

-We each have an “Inner Adult”––the part of us that is ultimately competent, successful, strong, alive and fulfilled.
-Once we are chronologically adults, this is our Real Self––who we truly are.
+We each have an “Inner Adult”—the part of us that is ultimately competent, successful, strong, alive and fulfilled.
+Once we are chronologically adults, this is our Real Self—who we truly are.
 Using illiberal postmodern mental gymnastics (such as what we’ve seen at some liberal arts colleges), we can learn to ignore, stifle or deny our Inner Adult.
 When this vital part of ourselves is not honored, a fragile, disempowered self emerges that can often feel victimized and exploited rather than competent and purposeful.
 This “false self” avoids taking ownership of actions.
-When we make mistakes, this false self blames others, blames circumstances—it finds some way to feel victimized and avoid accountability.
+When we make mistakes, this false self blames others, blames circumstances, and finds a way to feel victimized and avoid accountability.

 Huge elephants become docile by being firmly chained when they are too small to break away from their shackles.
-Psychologist Martin Seligman found that in the same way, without enough experience overcoming obstacles, people can become pessimistic, perpetual “victims.”
-They feel disempowered, believing that the world acts on them rather than experiencing the reverse.
+Psychologist Martin Seligman found that in the same way, without enough experience overcoming obstacles, people can become disempowered, perpetual “victims.”
+They believe that the world acts on them rather than recognizing their own agency.
 Conversely, realistic optimists are people who have learned to view problems as temporary setbacks, and are able to take the steps that create solutions.

 [ii] Campbell, B., & Manning, J. (2014).
 Microaggression and moral cultures.
 Comparative sociology, 13, 692-726

 [iii] Capacchione, L. (1991).
 Recovery of Your Inner Child.
 New York: Simon & Schuster.

 [iv] Capacchione, L. (1991).
 Recovery of Your Inner Child.
 New York: Simon & Schuster.